 So what is ASD – A sensory experience

 We all know about our “5 senses” touch, taste, hearing, sight and smell.
 Neurotypical people experience life’s adventures within a typical range of those senses.
 Of course, some of us hear better than others and some of us have better sight; however people with ASD tend to overreact or under react to the 5 main senses plus an additional two: the vestibular sense which affects our balance and motor skills, and our proprioceptive sense which affects our bodies awareness and where it is in relation to other things.

 This over and under reaction is either Hyper – the prefix that means excess or exaggeration, and Hypo – which means under or beneath.

 Lots of people with autism have challenges processing everyday sensory information.
 They can be either hyper sensitive or hypo sensitive to sensory input.
 To further complicate things, reactions to those sensory experiences can change from day to day.

 Neurodiversity is the collective term for ASD (Autism Spectrum Disorder) ADHD (Attention Deficit Hyperactivity Disorder) Dyslexia, Dyspraxia and other learning difficulties.

 Why is employing neurodiverse people good for business?

 People with ASD have their own unique strengths which are completely different from person to person, and there’s a large and rising body of evidence which shows that autism is good for business.
 Companies such as Google, EY and Microsoft have all got policies in place to ensure they employ autistic people to tap into these rather under-utilised superpowers.

-Below we’ll identify some of the abilities that show up frequently in people with ASD and highlight why it’s good for your business.
+Below we’ll identify some of the abilities that show up for some people with ASD and highlight why these skills could be good for your business.